joanms/unicorn-attractor/README.md

 7. Ensure that a page appears confirming that the password has been reset, and inviting me to log in.
 8. Log in with the new password to ensure that it has been changed successfully.

+#### Bugs

+##### Reporting Bugs
+1. Navigate to bug report form.
+2. Enter text in the title field only and click "Submit Report".
+3. Ensure that a message appears saying that the description field is required.
+4. Enter text in the description field only and click "Submit Report".
+5. Ensure that a message appears saying that the title field is required.
+6. Enter text in both fields and click "Submit Report".
+7. Ensure that the bug appears in list_bugs.html.
+8. Click on "View Details" for the bug in list_bugs.html and ensure that a page with its details appears.
+9. Ensure that the bug is listed on the profile page of the user that submitted it.

-#### Viewing Bug Details
+##### Viewing Bug Details
 1. Click on the "More Details" button of a bug on the page listing reported bugs.
 2. Ensure that a page showing the details of that bug appears.
 3. Ensure that all comments made about that bug, and only that bug, appear at the bottom of the page.

-#### Upvoting Bugs
+##### Upvoting Bugs
 1. Click on the upvote button for a bug not submitted or already upvoted by the logged in user.
 2. Ensure that the upvote count increases by one.
 3. Click on the upvote button for a bug submitted by the currently logged in user.
 4. Ensure that a message displays saying 'You can't upvote a bug that you submitted'.
 5. Click on the upvote button for a bug already upvoted by the currently logged in user.
 6. Ensure that a message displays saying 'You have already upvoted this bug'.
+7. Ensure that the upvote is listed on the user's profile page.

+#### Features

+##### Reporting Features
+1. Navigate to feature report form.
+2. Enter text in the title field only and click "Request Feature".
+3. Ensure that a message appears saying that the description field is required.
+4. Enter text in the description field only and click "Request Feature".
+5. Ensure that a message appears saying that the title field is required.
+6. Enter text in both fields and click "Request Feature".
+7. Ensure that the feature appears in list_features.html.
+8. Click on "View Details" for the bug in list_features.html and ensure that a page with its details appears.
+9. Ensure that the feature is listed on the profile page of the user that submitted it.

-#### Viewing Feature Details
+##### Viewing Feature Details
 1. Click on the "More Details" button of a feature on the page listing reported bugs.
 2. Ensure that a page showing the details of that feature appears.
 3. Ensure that all comments made about that feature, and only that feature, appear at the bottom of the page.

-#### Upvoting Features
+##### Upvoting Features
-1. Enter a quantity of upvotes to purchase in the field provided and click on "Upvote".
+1. On a feature details page, enter a price for an upvote in the field provided and click on "Upvote".
 2. Ensure that a page showing the cart appears.
-3. Change the quantity of upvotes in the field provided and click "Update".
+3. Change the price of the upvote by clicking on the plus and minus buttons.
-4. Ensure that the quantity is updated.
+4. Ensure that the price is updated.
+5. Click on "Browse other features to upvote".
+6. Select another feature from the list to upvote, click on "View Details" and upvote it by repeating step 1 above.
+7. Ensure that the correct feature and price are added to the cart.
-5. Click on "Checkout".
+8. Click on "Checkout".
-6. Ensure that a payment details form appears.
+9. Ensure that a payment details form appears.
-7. Fill in the form with fake details and click "Submit Payment".
+10. Fill in the form with fake details and click "Submit Payment".
-8. Ensure that the payment is successful.
+11. Ensure that the payment is successful.
+12. Ensure that the order is added to the database with all correct details.
-9. Ensure that the number of upvotes and amount paid for that feature are updated in the database.
+13. Ensure that the upvotes are listed on the user's profile page.
-10. Ensure that an upvote object with the details of the user, feature and amount paid is created in the database.

 ## Credits